PRIVACY POLICY

 0.1 Matomo

 This website uses the open source web analytics service Matomo.
-Matomo uses technologies that enable BioMed X Institute to recognize its website users across multiple pages in order to analyze user behavior (e.g. cookies or device fingerprinting).
+Matomo uses technologies that enable SteamCardExchange to recognize its website users across multiple pages in order to analyze user behavior (e.g. cookies or device fingerprinting).
 The information collected by Matomo about the use of this website is stored on our own servers.
 Before archiving, the IP address is first anonymized.

 The use of this analysis tool is based on Art.
 6(1)(f) GDPR.
-BioMed X Institute has a legitimate interest in analyzing user behavior in order to optimize its web offering and advertising.
+SteamCardExchange has a legitimate interest in analyzing user behavior in order to optimize its web offering and advertising.
 Insofar as a corresponding consent has been obtained (e.g., consent to the storage of cookies), the processing is based exclusively on Art.
 6(1)(a) GDPR; the consent can be revoked at any time.

 0.1.1 IP anonymization